-OceanBase OceanBase offers features such as vector storage, vector indexing, and embedding-based vector search.
-You can store vectorized data in OceanBase Database, making it available for fast and efficient search.
+OceanBase Database provides capabilities for vector-type storage, vector indexing, and embedding vector search.
+You can store vector data in OceanBase Database for subsequent searches.

-Jina AI is an AI platform framework that focuses on multimodal search and vector search.
-It provides the core components and tools required to build enterprise-level search-enhanced generative AI applications, helping enterprises and developers build Retrieval-Augmented Generation (RAG) applications based on multimodal search.
+Jina AI is an AI platform framework focused on multimodal search and vector search.
+It provides core components and tools needed to build enterprise-level search-enhanced generative AI applications, helping enterprises and developers build RAG (Retrieval-Augmented Generation) applications based on multimodal search.

 Prerequisites

-You have deployed OceanBase Database V4.4.0 or later, and created a MySQL-compatible tenant.
-After creating the tenant, continue with the steps below.
+You have deployed OceanBase Database V4.4.0 or a later version and created a MySQL mode tenant.
+After you create a tenant, you can perform the following steps.

-Your environment includes an active MySQL-compatible tenant, a MySQL database, and a user account with read and write privileges.
+Your environment has a MySQL tenant, a MySQL database, and a database account, and the database account has read and write permissions.

-python3 -m pip install pyobvector requests sqlalchemyMake sure you have set the
+python3 -m pip install pyobvector requests sqlalchemyYou have set the

 obclient -h$host -P$port -u$user_name -p$password -D$database_name